Do You Know What It Means to Be the Eyes and Ears on a Mining Site?

 The Role of a Communication and Reporting Officer as the “Eyes and Ears”

 The Communication and Reporting Officer (CRO) is a specialized position responsible for continuous surveillance, incident documentation, and rapid information dissemination across the mining site.
-Unlike general safety personnel, the CRO focuses on structured reporting, data analysis, and communication protocols to ensure that all stakeholders—from frontline workers to senior management—are informed and aligned.
+Unlike general safety personnel, the focuses on structured reporting, data analysis, and communication protocols to ensure that all stakeholders—from frontline workers to senior management—are informed and aligned.

 Core Responsibilities